Racer159/jackal/docs/5-zarf-tutorials/3-deploy-a-retro-arcade.md

 If you need to setup a cluster, you can perform the following.

-1. Deploy a Kubernetes cluster with the [Creating a K8s Cluster with Zarf](./5-creating-a-k8s-cluster-with-zarf.md) tutorial.
+1. Deploy a Kubernetes cluster with the [Creating a K8s Cluster with Jackal](./5-creating-a-k8s-cluster-with-jackal.md) tutorial.
 2. Perform the [Initialize a cluster](./1-initializing-a-k8s-cluster.md) tutorial.

 After that you can try deploying the package again.

 :::

-### Secrets "zarf-state" not found
+### Secrets "jackal-state" not found

 <iframe src="/docs/tutorials/troubleshoot_uninitialized.html" width="100%" height="250px"></iframe>

 :::info Remediation

-If you receive this error when zarf is attempting to deploy the `BASELINE COMPONENT`, this means you have not initialized the kubernetes cluster.
+If you receive this error when jackal is attempting to deploy the `BASELINE COMPONENT`, this means you have not initialized the kubernetes cluster.
 This is one of the prerequisites for this tutorial.
 Perform the [Initialize a cluster](./1-initializing-a-k8s-cluster.md) tutorial, then try again.

 :::